saulocantanhede/tfgreek2/docs/textformats.md

 fullness | full |	complete text with text-critical markers fullness | plain | complete text without text-critical markers

-The following text-formating options are defined in this dataset:
+Not all combinations are covered.
+The dataset includes the following defined text-formatting options:

 Format | Usage | Template
 --- | --- | ---